zic12345/SR2019/README.md

 # SR2019
 All codes used to generate data in article "Systematic comparison of somatic variant calling performance among different sequencing depth and mutation frequency"

+If you have problems, please contact the authors or submit issues.